13 and make straight paths for your feet, so that what is lame may not be dislocated, but rather be healed.

 A “lame” believer is the discouraged and defeated Christian who misses the direction God laid out for him or her.
 A “lame” Christian is someone who has difficulty in running the race.
 He has lost his capacity to run with the Lord.
 He is in the race but has difficulty competing.

 A “lame” believer is a needy person.
 He does not minister to others but needs ministering.
 He is disheartened and discouraged.
 How the believer reacts to discouragement influences other Christians.
 Maintaining the courage of one believer strengthens another.

 The believer who finds the right direction for his or her life will experience spiritual healing.
 The Greek word “heal” is to correct that which has gone wrong.
 The healing here is to a dynamic faith that shows itself through spiritual tenacity in walking with the Lord.
 Defeated Christians can resolve their discouragement by the example of courageous Christians.

 Biblical teaching with exhortation is an inseparable tandem.

-It is not enough to grasp truth, but it is crucial to apply it to experience (He 13:22).
+It is not enough to grasp truth; it is crucial to apply it to experience (He 13:22).
 We are not only to believe it but to experience it.
 We cannot separate teaching and exhortation.
 If we do, we violate our persons and stunt our growth.
-Teaching that does not rest on faithful exposition of Scripture is also a problem; however, we cannot separate either faithful study or faithful application.
+Teaching that does not rest on faithful exposition of Scripture is also a problem; however, we cannot separate faithful study from faithful application.
 Above all, we must live under the authority of God through the Word of God.

-Those who submitted to the providence of God are the best able to help others in their pain.
+Those who are submitted to the providence of God are best able to help others in their pain.